-In the year 2000, I was lucky enough to get the job as Physical director at the Sanchez Casal Tennis Academy in Barcelona, Spain.
-It was a huge responsibility for me at the time as I was young for the role, in such a world renown premier club.
+In the year 2000, I was lucky enough to get the job as a Physical director at the Sanchez Casal Tennis Academy in Barcelona, Spain.
+It was a huge responsibility for me at the time as I was young for the role, in such a world-renown premier club.

 It started me on a journey that has led to many many highlights in my life.
 But I am not here to talk about myself!
 I am here to talk about building relationships.